besteon/balatrobot/README.md

 Requires Steamodded (Tested on v0.9.3)

-Just unzip the release .zip into your Mods folder.

 ## Botting

 THIS MOD DOES NOT CONTAIN A FINISHED BOT, JUST THE API.

-To make your own bot, modify Bot.lua.
-There is also an example in the examples folder to get you started (it isn't very good...).
+To make your own bot, just modify Bot.lua.

 ## Disclaimer